pfruan/DiSNEP/README.md

 - beta is a regularization parameter representing weights for signal sources where beta = 0 means no priotitization.
 The default value is 0.75.
 - iter is the number of iterations.
 The default value is 10.
 - difference	is a parameter for converenge defining when the iteration stops.The default value is 1e-6.
 - top is a parameter for how many genes will be selected.
+The default value is 100.
 - the returned value is prioritized genes ranked from high to low.